SuperOfficeDocs/superoffice-docs/docs/en/search-options/selection/learn/update/add-remove-members-static.md

     To add several records, use **Shift** or **Ctrl** + click.

-3. Right-click the records and select **Add to selection** on the menu which appears.
+3. Right-click the records and select **Add to selection** on the menu that appears.

 4. Select **Add to existing static selection**.
 Specify the required selection by clicking the arrow and selecting the required selection in the displayed list box, or by typing in the whole or the beginning of the selection name.